pearsonca/scala-commsim/index.md

 some mislabeling of non-events (*i.e., false positives*), but with errors that independent and identical distributed (usually according to a simple distribution, as well).
-However, with covert groups, the (non-)observation process is censored in a deliberate, but unknown, manner.
+However, with covert groups, the (non-)observation process is censored in a deliberate, but unknown, manner for the covert actors, and confounded by overlapping behavior in the background population.

-Critically, these assumptions are suspect when trying to use network analyses to find covert groups, also know as the *dark network detection problem*.

 The issues with these assumptions can be mitigated by adding complexity to traditional equation- and network-based models.
-However, we argue that a more practical solution looks like modeling using general purpose programming languages and the structures those languages enable.

-We discuss how traditional equation-based modeling practices can be preserved moving into the general purpose programming setting, as well as what new sort of practices should be adopted.

-We close with a demonstration of *dark network detection* on the Montreal data.

-##Homogeniety
+However, at some point this complexity becomes impractical for scientific work - it clouds reasoning about those formal systems, can be source of implementation error, or can simply overwhelm the abilities of researchers.

+###Homogeniety

 *Homogeniety in kinds* is the modeling assumption that is that pieces of some kind in the model are identical (and often, therefore,